Parbelaez/p1-html-css/README.md

 5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

 - - -

+## Bug report and errors

+### Known bugs

+None so far

+### Fixed bugs

+- Images not loading due to wrong path.
+- a attributes given mistakenly to the img contained in it.
+- Resizing issues due to min-max height threshold not defined.

+### Errors

+* The w3c html validation is considered as OK, as the errors are coming directly from the iframes given by the YouTube and Spotify codes.

+YouTube: *"Error: The frameborder attribute on the iframe element is obsolete.
+Use CSS instead."*
+Spotify: *"Error: Bad value 100% for attribute width on element iframe: Expected a digit but saw % instead.*